FAU Study: Latinx Through the Lens of Latin Americans

 All participants used the term Latinx to refer to their community as a whole.
 Three students self-identified as Latinx in higher education spaces, but not in their home or community.
 The majority did not identify as Latinx, rather they self-identified a Latiné, Latinu, Latina, or Latino.
 The term Latinx was not threatening to the identity of Latino men, while most Latina women did not wish to lose their identity as independent women of color and/or erase their accomplishments as Latinas with a gender-neutral term.
 “I do not self-identify as a Latinx because yo soy mujer [I am a woman],” said one female participant.

 Cristobal Salinas, Jr. is an assistant professor in the College of Education at Florida Atlantic University.
-His research explores the economic, social, and political context of educational opportunities for historically marginalized communities of people.
-In particular, he explores the three levels of oppression: institutional, cultural, and individual levels.
+His research explores the economic, social, and political context of educational opportunities for all communities of people.
+In particular, he explores the three levels: institutional, cultural, and individual levels.

 Salinas, Jr., C. (2020) The Complexity of the “x” in Latinx: How Latinx/a/o Students Relate to, Identify With, and Understand the Term Latinx.
 Journal of Hispanic Higher Education, 19(2), 149-168 Retrieved from https://journals.sagepub.com/doi/10.1177/1538192719900382#